-Students will work on goal 1 throughout the course while the other goals will be spiraled throughout the course.
+Curriculum outcomes will be spiraled throughout the course.
 There will be a major focus on sanitation and safety while in the kitchen and safety in the sewing lab.

 The course will be divided between food and nutrition and textile arts and design.
 In food and nutrition, student's assignments will consist of food preparation, written research assignments, videos and group work.
 Food items include cookies, lasagna, shepherd's pie, taco pie, fruit pie, cinnamon buns, perogies, stir fry.
 In textiles and design assignments will consist of hand sewing projects, projects using both the sewing and serger machines, research assignments, group projects and individual assignments.
-In hand sewing students will be completing, scotty dogs, a stuffy, and a frog.
-Machine projects will involve a ribbon skirt.
+In hand sewing students will be completing, scotty dogs, and a stuffy.
+Students will also be beading and sewing moccasins.
+Machine projects will involve sewing a sweatshirt.
 All students will complete an upcycling project where they need to repurpose an article of clothing.
 Students will also create projects using the Cricut machine.